Muppet Treasure Island Review (1996) – A wonderful, nostalgic, stomach achingly hilarious film that is an absolute MUST SEE no matter your age!

 Jim really doesn’t take Billy seriously.
 He teases the older man right back and has a few laughs with his fellow tavern boys, Gonzo the Great (Dave Goelz) and Rizzo the Rat (Steve Whitmire).

 Billy Bones is adamant that the one legged man is dangerous!
-As he is telling them more about this, a woman named Mrs. Bluveridge (Jennifer Saunders) walks into the room carrying a large barrel yelling, “Time!”
+As he is telling them more about this, a woman named Mrs. Bulveridge (Jennifer Saunders) walks into the room carrying a large barrel yelling, “Time!”
 She is the owner of this establishment and “Time!” means it is closing time.
 Time for any patrons who are not paying for a room to go home!

 She closes the front door to the tavern behind the last patron.
 She turns around and gruffly lets the boys know that there is food for them in the kitchen, assigns nightly chores, and goes to bed.